binazgreat/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task4-Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).
 Task5-Write a program that imports the variable a from the file variable_load_5.py and prints its value.
 Task6-Write a program that imports all functions from the file calculator_1.py and handles basic operations.
+Task7-Write a program that prints #pythoniscool, followed by a new line, in the standard output.